THE Queen Charlotte Track WITH AUSWALK

 OVERVIEW

-Walks like the Queen Charlotte underwrite New Zealand’s reputation as being one the worlds best-hiking destinations.
+Walks like the Queen Charlotte underwrite New Zealand’s reputation as being one of the world’s best hiking destinations.
 The scenery is dramatic, almost middle earth-like, and the accommodations we use are simply gorgeous.
 This is one of the truly best accommodated self-guided walks in the world.
 Walk from gorgeous lodge to gorgeous lodge all of which are perched right on the water offering fantastic views.

 The walk starts at Shipcove, famous for having been Captain James Cook’s favourite base on his three voyages to New Zealand.
 The walk winds along the bent finger-like peninsula, via Resolution Bay to our first Lodge and then the following day around Endeavour Bay to our next accommodation.
 It’s from here that the walking gets a little more serious as the track goes up and over the Peninsula via Eatwell’s Lookout to Portage Bay.
 The final leg is a joyous meandering stroll through the forest adjacent to the water, as always to Anakiwa.